consumerio/api.consumernotebook.com/index.rst

 ============================ ============================================================
 Resource                     Description
 ============================ ============================================================
-GET /api/v1/grids/           Returns a list of grids in order they were created.
+:ref:`api-v1-grids`          Returns a list of grids in order they were created.
 GET /api/v1/grids/{id}/      Returns the detail on a specific grid.
 :ref:`api-v1-grid-schema`    Returns the structure of a Consumer Notebook grid.
 ============================ ============================================================